ericswpark/purdue-campus-autoselect-extension/README.md

 ### The extension won't trigger on the login page until I click on it.

 This is because of Manifest V3 rules.
 Right click on the extension and select the option "Always Allow on purdue.brightspace.com".
+Then it should work without having to click on the extension icon.

+Note that this applies only to Firefox and I have no idea why they don't ask for this permission on install.
+(On Chrome they just grant this if the manifest declares it.)

 ![firefox-permissions-setting](images/firefox-host-permissions.png)